bitcoin-dot-org/Bitcoin.org/_includes/devdoc/example_transactions.md

 </div>

-We have once again not generated an additional block, so the transactions above have not yet become part of the regtest block chain.
+We have once again not generated an additional block, so the transactions above have not yet become part of the regtest blockchain.
 However, they are part of the local node's memory pool.

 {% highlight bash %}